dario-vega/demo-lab-baggage/README.md

 ```

-In order to configure your test system, you need follow the Instructions in the OCI Console - Getting Started
+In order to configure your LOCAL test system, you need to follow the Instructions in the OCI Console - Getting Started

 ![Working](FunctionsSetup.png)